haiwen/seafile-admin-docs/manual/deploy/using_mysql.md

 #### Use Redis

-Redis is supported since version 11.0 Pro Edition.
+Redis is supported since version 11.0.

 First, Install Redis with package installers in your OS.

 Then refer to [Django's documentation about using Redis cache](https://docs.djangoproject.com/en/4.2/topics/cache/#redis) to add Redis configurations to `seahub_settings.py`.

 ### Tweaking conf files